ojdo/gbnm/README.md

 Luersen, Marco A., and Rodolphe Le Riche. "[Globalized Nelder–Mead method for engineering optimization](http://www.emse.fr/~leriche/gbnm_cas.pdf)."
 Computers & structures 82.23 (2004): 2251-2260.

 As the title implies, it is a classical [Nelder-Mead method](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method) with some extras for dealing with multiple local optima.
-The function itself has the following signature:

 ## What does it do?